raventid/es-airline-app/concerns.md

 4.

 What if gds specific events happens on an unexpected logical step?
-How components should react on this.
+How components should react on this?

+Solution: We might publish GDS specific Events for GDS stream, after that some GDS flow coordinator component will read this stream and think.
+Aha!
+This ticket is booked, but I need one more ticket to be booked to proceed, so OK, I will wait for now.

 5.